hafizkashifdev/web_data_scraper/README.markdown

 A: Modify `fs.writeFileSync` in `scraper.js` to output JSON.

 ## Contributing
-1. Fork the repo.
+1. Fork the repository.
 2. Create a branch: `git checkout -b feature/your-feature`.
-3. Commit: `git commit -m "Add your feature"`.
+3. Commit your changes: `git commit -m "Add your feature"`.
-4. Push: `git push origin feature/your-feature`.
+4. Push to the branch: `git push origin feature/your-feature`.
 5. Open a pull request.

 File issues or suggestions on [GitHub Issues](https://github.com/your-username/SPADocScraper/issues).